linnykoleh/Spring/Notes.md

 - It is mandatory to use `@Transactional`  on repository classes, too, in order to ensure transactional behavior
 - Methods that need to be executed in a transactional context are annotated with `@Transactional` Spring annotation
 - This annotation must be used only on public methods; otherwise, the transactional proxy won’t be able to apply the transactional behavior
+- The standard `javax.transaction.Transactional` annotation is also supported as a drop-in replacement to Spring's own annotation.

 ![alt text](images/pet-sitter/Screenshot_13.png "Screenshot_13")